venkatesh-sivaraman/fireroad-server/readme.md

 # FireRoad Server

-FireRoad is an iOS/Android (and hopefully soon, web) application providing MIT students with accessible information about courses, subjects, and schedules.
-The FireRoad Server is a Django server that currently provides simple catalog auto-updating services but is intended to expand into course suggestion features later on.
+FireRoad is an iOS/Android application that allows MIT students to plan their course selections, view up-to-date major/minor requirements, and discover new courses.
+The FireRoad Server is a Django server that provides a data backend and document "cloud" for the native apps as well as the web-based CourseRoad application.

-The `master` branch of this repo is intended to be checked out and run by the production server.
-All changes not ready for `master` should be kept in the `develop` branch.

 ## Cloning and Setup